huaminghuangtw/Evergreen-Notes/Permanent-Notes/rest, reset, relax, recharge.md

 ---

-There's a simple formula for identifying the highest leverage relaxation for yourself = Energy produced ÷ Time it takes
+There’s a simple formula for identifying the highest leverage relaxation for yourself = Energy produced ÷ Time it takes

 * If rest increases your output per unit of time, then it was productive.